-The admission into the M.A Programme in History is through an All -India Entrance Examination.
-Candidates seeking admission shall have a Bachelor's Degree in History with 50% minimum marks or B.A. in Social Sciences (Political Science, Economics and Sociology) with History as an ancillary or subsidiary paper with 50% marks.
-SC&ST students who have passed the qualifying examination are eligible to apply for admission irrespective of the percentage of marks.
-The admission in to the course, however, will be on the basis of the rank in the Entrance Examination.
+The admission into the for M.A Five Year Integrated Programme in History course is through an All -India Entrance Examination.
+Candidates seeking admission require a pass in the Higher Secondary Examination (Plus two) of any board or equivalent recognized by Pondicherry University, with a minimum of 50% marks.SC&ST students who have passed the qualifying examination are eligible to apply for admission irrespective of the percentage of marks.
+The admission into the programme, however, will be on the basis of the rank in the Entrance Examination.